 I’ve always feared the day that lice would make its first appearance in our home.
 The horror stories of putting everything you’ve touched into garbage bags for three weeks and covering your child’s head with chemicals and cleaning your whole house bottom to top, UGH, I just didn’t want to fight that battle!
 But guess what?
 I did it.
 And we survived.

 I am, too.
 Get used to it, it happens whenever you think about lice, but don’t worry, that doesn’t mean you have it.
 Not always anyway.

 Some may wonder why I’m so open on my blog and why I’d tell the world that we recently had lice at our house (and a while back I told you all about my ringworm, too), well there are a couple reasons.
 First of all, most people know that head lice can come home on anyone, there’s no rhyme or reason to it.
 Also, while I may not personally know most of you, call me crazy, but I do think of you as my friends, and I want to help you in case the same thing happens at your house.

 Our daughter had been scratching her head, so of course I looked her over because one of my biggest (non-life-threatening) fears has always been dealing with lice, since I’ve heard what an unbelievable nightmare it is.

 But I didn’t see anything.
 So at first I thought it was bug bites from one late-night playing outside on a warm fall weekend.
 Then I thought it was the different shampoo she’d been using.
 When it kept up, I took her to my friend, Patti, who cuts our hair.
 That’s when she found them!
 AHHHHHHH!!!!!
-Here’s the video I took that day; warning: it’s really sick to watch:
+Here’s the short video I took that day; warning: it’s really sick to watch: